Bumbimism/discount-module/README.md

 }
 ```
 ### Story: EXP05
-	* As a user, I want to apply a "Discount by points" seasonal coupon in my cart, so that I can get a discount on my purchase.
+	* As a user, I want to apply a "Seasonal" coupon in my cart, so that I can get a discount on my purchase.

 #### Technical Details: EXP05

-*  POST /carts/promotions
+*  POST /cart/promotions
 * Request Body

 ```json